-The Hartford COE is led by Dr. James Lubben, the Louise McMahon Ahearn Professor in the Boston College Graduate School of Social Work and a leading scholar in social gerontology.
+The Hartford COE is led by Dr. James Lubben, the Louise McMahon Ahearn Professor in the Boston College School of Social Work and a leading scholar in social gerontology.
 Lubben's research focuses on social support networks among older populations.
 He is also director of the Boston College Institute on Aging.

 Older adults and their families require skilled and insightful social work practitioners to assist in navigating the array of available health and social services.
 To address this growing need, the Hartford/GSA National Center on Gerontological Social Work Excellence received funding from the John A. Hartford Foundation to establish five committed schools of social work as Hartford Centers of Excellence in Geriatric Social Work.
 Universities receiving this designation will enhance the field of geriatric social work through leadership, training, research, and collaboration with community organizations, health professionals, other university departments, and professional groups.

 Boston College was one of the first universities to be designated as a Hartford Center of Excellence in Geriatric Social Work.
 Other Hartford COE include Hunter College, the University of Michigan, the University of Southern California, and the University of Washington.

 Assistant Director: Carrie Johnson